Farar: Plot

-The telefilm revolves around three friends who are different from each other but are misfit in their respective places.
-Amber, a divorcee who lives with her mother and tries to earn some money to go abroad.
-She keeps working on different plans again and again but gets nothing.
-Natasha, lives in Amber house as her family is settled in London and works in an office.
-She loves Ali (who is already married) since her college days, who was his class-fellow then, and now his colleague.
-Tania, lives with her parents and often wants escape from her house as her parents are not happy with her artistic nature.
+The telefilm revolves around three friends who are different from each other but are misfits in their respective places.
+Amber is a divorcee who lives with her mother and tries to earn some money to go abroad.
+She keeps working on different plans but all of them come to nought.
+Natasha lives in Amber's house as her family is settled in London and works in an office.
+Since her college days, she has loved Ali (who is already married), who was then her classmate, and now her office colleague.
+Tania lives with her parents and often wants to escape from her house as her parents are not happy with her artistic nature.
 She is fond of music and learns Kathak.